sec178/ppol5206_presapproval.github.io/index.md

 *Data Merging*: Sentiment scores were aggregated by mean for subreddits and the daily and weekly level.
 This was then merged with approval rating by date

 *Model Training*: An XGboost model was then trained using the subreddit sentiment and input features, with the target feature being approval rating.
-The XGboost algorithm was chosen for its accuracy and ability to handle null values
+The XGboost algorithm was chosen for its accuracy and ability to handle null values.
+We tested two different XGboost models: one predicting weekly approval ratings using comment sentiment aggregated by mean at the lagged weekly level (n=796) to account for delays in reporting, and one at the daily level (n=5,885)

 ![Pipeline Diagram](visuals/pipeline_databricks.png)